 The new downsampler is enabled by default and we are confident that it works much better than the old one.
 BUT as with all brand-spanking-new features, early adopters may run into unexpected rough patches.
 So we're providing a way to disable it and use the old one, which is still in the box for now: just add

 -use_legacy_downsampler to your command line.
 Obviously if you use this AND

 -dcov with a read walker, you'll get an error, since the old downsampler can't downsample to coverage for read walkers.

 Note: There are no version highlights available for versions earlier than 2.2.

 GATK 3.2 was released on July 14, 2014.
-Highlights are listed below.
-Read the detailed version history overview here: http://www.broadinstitute.org/gatk/guide/version-history
+Itemized changes are listed below.
+For more details, see the user-friendly version highlights.

 We also want to take this opportunity to thank super-user Phillip Dexheimer for all of his excellent contributions to the codebase, especially for this release.

 optfunctions to work with recent versions of the ggplot2 R library.